Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Read reviews.
 Finder's crypto exchange reviews include user feedback, which helps you get a better idea of what the exchange is like to use for other people starting just like you.

-Is Ethereum safe to invest in?
+Is safe to invest in?

-• Perceived value.
-ETH is a unique asset that does not have any tangible value.
+• Perceived value. is a unique asset that does not have any tangible value.
 It derives most of its value from utility and speculation.

 • Scams.
 Scammers frequently try to trick exchange users into handing over their username and password, often by phishing with malicious emails or fake website links.
 Use 2FA and encrypted emails to help protect your funds.